-To begin your vehicle crossing application process, fill out the form below and send it to VehicleCrossingEnquires@poriruacity.govt.nz
+To begin your vehicle crossing application process, fill out the form below and send it to Transport consents

-You can also direct any questions about the process to this email address.
+You can also direct any questions about the process to the above email address.

-As constructing a vehicle crossing impacts road users and the normal operating conditions of the road, you will need to apply for a Corridor Access Request (CAR) and get your Traffic Management Plan (TMP) and Work Access Permit (WAP) approved.
+You will need to apply for a Corridor Access Request (CAR) because constructing a vehicle crossing impacts on road users and the normal operating conditions of the road.
+You'll also need a Traffic Management Plan (TMP) and Work Access Permit (WAP) approved.
 You will need to start the process by locating any underground services at BeforeUDig.

 CAR applications must be made at least five working days for residential vehicle crossings.
 Vehicle crossings in the CBD or on certain roads may take fifteen days to process.